gipsi/gipsi.github.io/README.md

 The origin of the concept being a post by Paul Irish on 1st February 2012 [* { Box-sizing: Border-box }FTW](https://www.paulirish.com/2012/box-sizing-border-box-ftw/)

-There's a [fascinating history](https://css-tricks.com/box-sizing/) and it's interesting to discover how width has interpreted differently between the W3C and Internet Explorer.
+There's a [fascinating history](https://css-tricks.com/box-sizing/) and it's interesting to discover how width has been interpreted differently between the W3C and Internet Explorer.

 The Box Model